brianm/rpcdb/README.md

 At each step the debugger can manipulate the input and output, inject additional breakpoints, remove breakpoints, or terminate the flow.

+# Debugger RPC Interfaces

+Some thought needs to go into the messages with the debugger from the systems under debug.
+We probably want to allow RPC-system specific payload formats, but need to be able to get and process them all.
+The indicates some kind of envelope and embedded message handed off to a RPC-specific handler.
+That is complicated though, compared to a standard message format -- way easier to adopt a standard format, but probably less powerful :-/ So, some thought required!

 # Debugger Interface

 The debugger interface needs to be able to support concurrent RPCs in the system under debug, including multiple